Andrzej Krakowski: Career

 During 1997-2002 Krakowski, aside from his creative work, became a co-founder and Chief Creative Officer of two successful television networks: the first dual-platform (over-the-air and satellite) in Central Europe NaszaTV (now Scripps Networks) and the first US Internet TV network (ForeignTV.com) in New York.

 In the first decade of 2000, Krakowski produced and directed a feature film based on a popular comic book, Campfire Stories, which has been sold to over 35 countries; a hit stage musical in Tokyo Felix The Cat's Musical Journey; a feature-length docudrama Farewell To My Country, chronicling the expulsion of the last Polish Jews from their homeland in 1968, and several commercials for Mercedes and BWIA airlines featuring Geoffrey Holder.

 Krakowski's feature film, Looking for Palladin, was shot in Antigua, Guatemala.
 The cast includes such veteran American actors as Ben Gazzara, Talia Shire, David Moscow and Vincent Pastore, as well as Latin American stars such as Angélica Aragón, Pedro Armendáriz Jr., Roberto Díaz Gomar and the Morales Brothers.
 The film won several awards at international film festivals such as Best Feature Film at the Queens International Film Festival; Best Feature Film and Best Ensemble Cast at the Orlando Hispanic Film Festival, and Best Production at the Napa/Sonoma International Film Festival."
 It was released theatrically in 2010-11.
-Krakowski’s latest production, Pollywood, a feature-length documentary directed by Paweł Ferdek, won an award at Krakow International Film Festival in 2020 and is being shown on HBO Europe and HBO+.
+Krakowski’s latest production, Pollywood, a feature-length documentary directed by Paweł Ferdek, won an award at the Krakow International Film Festival in 2020 and is being shown on HBO Europe and HBO+.

 Krakowski's latest TV production, a 10-episode dramatic TV series titled We Are New York, was nominated for four and won two Emmy Awards in 2010.

 In 2018, Krakowski wrote a play, Rejwach, and directed it at the National Jewish Theater in Warsaw, Poland.